wconrad/ftpd/README.md

 "SHOULD" requrements.
 If FTPD met both the "MUST" and the "SHOULD" requirements, it would be "unconditionally compliant":

-* Implement TYPE T if same as TYPE N
 * Idle timeout in server-FTP
 * Configurable idle timeout
-* Support TYPE ASCII - Telent (AT)

 ## RUBY COMPATABILITY